 The best way to avoid thunderstorms is to heed weather forecasts (if you have access to them) and sit out storms or hike during the hours when they’re least likely to occur.
 With a little experience, you can also accurately forecast the weather by keeping a close eye on cloud formations, wind speed, wind direction, or barometric pressure when hiking out in the open where the threat of lightning and hail is the greatest.

-For example, in New England (especially in the White Mountains and along the Vermont, New Hampshire, and Maine sections of the Appalachian Trail) thunderstorm activity is highly seasonal, occurring most frequently from June through August.
+For example, in New England, thunderstorm activity is highly seasonal, occurring most frequently from June through August.
 If you plan on hiking or backpacking in the area during these months, make sure you build a bad weather day or two into your schedule in case you need to abort a hike because of dangerous weather.
-Local hikers do this all the time, because if an emergency arises where you do need search and rescue help, no one is going to come until the storm is over.
+Local hikers do this all the time because if an emergency arises where you do need search and rescue help, no one is going to come until the storm is over.

 Most summer thunderstorms occur between noon and midnight when the sun has had a chance to heat up the warm moist air which rises to form a thunderstorm.
 If you do need to hike through an exposed or open area, it’s best to get an early morning start so you can get through it before the early afternoon hours before most storms reach a mature stage of thunderstorm formation.

 If you can see the sky, you can also monitor possible thunderstorm activity by looking for large puffy cumulus clouds on the horizon.
 If they start growing very tall or anvil-shaped, you can expect a major thunderstorm.
 For example, I’ve been on hikes through highly exposed alpine areas where I’ve been able to see such clouds approaching me from 30 miles away.
 The sight of these clouds encouraged me to hike a lot faster and to get below treeline before they arrived and let loose their full wrath!